furgot100/CarHub/Proposal.md

 **Is your project Solo or Team?** Solo

 # Description
-App to get people back into car culture that defined the 90's and 2000's.
+App to get people to share and talk about everything cars, a Facebook for Cars.
 Allows those who are already in car culture to share their thoughts(ideas, images, etc).
 Also allows those who are new to learn or join into the culture.
 One place the share all things a gear head wants to share.
 # Challenges I Anticipate
 * Making the website look nice
 * Use of api